Lords and Ladies / Spring / Summer / Autumn / Toxic

 There is a ring of male flowers at the top and female flowers below.

 The berries appear after the flower dies back and are bright red, they can still persist until winter and really stand out.
+(I always think the berries look like a sweet sticky lollipop that should taste sweet and delightful – however, don’t be fooled by their allure – they’re still no good for eating)

 The large roots or tubers are used to store starch and can be up to a foot underground.